HIE Causes

 • Conducting ultrasounds, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and other imaging tests to look for indications of a brain injury

-• Examining the baby’s Apgar scores (scores to measure an infant’s well-being)
+• Examining the baby’s Apgar scores (scores to measure an infant’s well-being); for example, a score of less than 5 out of 10 at ten minutes of life

 • Running blood tests to look for evidence of organ injury